mlangbehn/app-modernization-helm-lab-iks/README.md

 ### Step 3: Create the artifacts for the Helm repository

-1. From your client terminal  type in (or copy and paste in) the following (uncommented) commands
+1. From your web terminal  type in (or copy and paste in) the following (uncommented) commands

     ```
     # Fetch required MariaDB chart